Ebola fight has new science but faces old hurdles in restive Congo

 Tackling these perceptions will be crucial if authorities are to halt the epidemic.

-At a news conference on Saturday, Health Minister Oly Ilunga Kalenga admitted that “community resistance is the first challenge to the response to the epidemic”.
+At a news conference on Saturday, Health Minister Oly Ilunga Kalenga acknowledged that “community resistance is the first challenge to the response to the epidemic”.

 In the district of Ndindi, in Beni, Ebola is spreading due to the community’s reluctance to cooperate with health workers, the ministry says.
 Some locals have hidden sick relatives or refused to be vaccinated.